-A public policy master's degree that pairs theory with engineering, science, and technology to prepare you to make significant contributions to the creation of effective policy in areas that include the environment, transportation, science, and emerging technological and scientific developments.
+In this science, technology and public policy ms, you'll make significant contributions to the creation of effective public policy in areas that include the environment, transportation, science, and emerging technological and scientific developments.

 Outcome Rate of RIT Graduates

-The MS degree in science, technology, and public policy enables students to work at the intersection of engineering, science, technology, and public policy.
+This master's in public policy enables you to work at the intersection of engineering, science, technology, and public policy.
 The program builds on RIT’s strengths as a technological university, enabling students to interact with faculty and researchers who are working on scientific developments and technological innovations that drive new public policy considerations.
-This public policy masters is interdisciplinary and draws significantly from disciplines and courses throughout RIT.
+This technology policy master's degree is interdisciplinary and draws significantly from disciplines and courses throughout RIT.
 It is geared toward producing graduates who will make significant contributions in the private, public, and not-for-profit sectors.

-Students choose elective courses based on their interests and career goals.
-Courses may be offered in various colleges throughout the university, including the colleges of Business, Engineering, Engineering Technology, and Science.
-Course selection is completed jointly with a faculty advisor and typically aims to develop a specialized area of interest for the student (e.g., biotechnology policy, environmental policy, energy policy, communications policy, etc.).
+Elective courses are based on students' individual interests and career goals.
+Elective courses may be offered in various colleges throughout the university, including the colleges of Business, Engineering, Engineering Technology, and Science.
+Course selection is completed jointly with a faculty adviser and typically aims to develop a specialized area of interest for the student (e.g., biotechnology policy, environmental policy, energy policy, communications policy, etc.).